Nikos-96/Database_Manager_Release/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 ## Contact
-If you have any questions or suggestions, please feel free to contact me per email nikos7331@gmail.com.
+If you have any questions or suggestions, please feel free to contact me via email nikos7331@gmail.com.